hololinked-dev/docs/docs/design/action-descriptors.md

 # Action Descriptors

-This document summarized the API possibilities of property descriptors that one may wish to support in an IoT runtime:
+This document summarizes the API possibilities of action descriptors that one may wish to support in an IoT runtime:

 ## Payload Validation